 Packaging: Codex Alimentarius and U.S. Food and Drug Administration regulations serve as PFDA's main reference guidelines for policy pertaining to good manufacturing practices and suitability of packaging materials for food use.
+The Food Safety Act of 2013 specifies that the PFDA is responsible for ensuring the safety of all food processing and product packaging activities.
+General safety requirements for food packaging materials are contained in Administrative Order 153 (2004) or the Revised Guidelines on Current Good Manufacturing Practice in Manufacturing, Packing, Repacking, or Holding Food.
+PFDA also established PNS 1104:1992 on Plastic Materials for Food Contact Use - Colorants - Specification.

 Importers need, however, to register packaged products with PFDA before they are sold at retail outlets (see Section VI).